josdem/hugo/content/techtalk/algorithms/grading_students.md

 tags = ["josdem", "techtalks","programming","technology"]
-categories = ["techtalk", "code","grading students", "coding challenge", "algorithms"] title = "Grading Students"
+categories = ["techtalk", "code","grading students", "coding challenge", "algorithms"] title = "Grading Students" description = "At HackerLand University, a passing grade is any grade 40 points or higher on a 100 point scale.
+Sam is a professor at the university and likes to round each student’s grade according to the rules"
 +++

 At HackerLand University, a passing grade is any grade `40` points or higher on a `100` point scale.
 Sam is a professor at the university and likes to round each student’s grade according to the following rules: